Think entrepreneurship might play a role in your future?

 The program is a total of 8 sessions.
 The first session will take place on February 12, 2020.
 The course will meet each Wednesday until April 1, 2020 (no meeting during Spring Break).
 Each participant will have the opportunity to pitch their idea to a group of investors, entrepreneurs, faculty members, and Wond’ry staff for potential micro-grant funding and additional mentorship.

 Time and Location:

 Each session will take place from 4-6 pm at the Wond’ry on the 3rd floor.

 In this session, we will provide an overview of the Wond’ry and the resources available to Vanderbilt inventors and entrepreneurs.
 CTTC will discuss the policies that govern inventions and products created at Vanderbilt and the process to engage with their office.
-Participants will introduce themselves and their ideas.
-The teaching team will provide an overview of the Business Model Canvas and preliminary information about micro-grant funding opportunities.
+The new Vanderbilt Data Science Institute will highlight how to leverage partnerships with their graduate students and team members to develop prototypes and/or consult on technology.
+You will introduce yourself and your idea.
+The teaching team will provide an overview of the Business Model Canvas and preliminary information about microgrant funding opportunities.

-In this session, we walk through best practices to prepare for, engage in, and learn from customer interviews.
-During the 6 week program, participants are expected to conduct 15-20 interviews with potential customers.
+In this session, we walk through how to identify potential customer segments and the best practices to prepare for, engage in, and learn from customer interviews.
+During the 8 week program, participants are expected to conduct 15-20 interviews with potential customers/clients.